phax/ph-web/README.md

     * Updated the `META-INF/mime.types` file with the latest MIME types
     * `ServletContextPathHolder` uses the silent mode by default
     * Added new class `PhMimetypesFileTypeMap` to enforce the loading of "META-INF/mime.types" from this project
+    * Removed "META-INF/mime.types" from "ph-smtp" and "ph-httpclient" projects
 * v9.1.4 - 2019-10-08
     * Updated to Apache httpcore 4.4.12
     * Updated to Apache httpclient 4.5.10